 Since this "personal opinion" came from a person representing the buyer's lender, it gave our client the impression that it was what the bank will lend.
 From our extensive experience working with mortgage brokers and the mortgage process, we know this mortgage clerk is new and had no idea what he was doing.
 He definitely wasn't aware that because of this action, he was about to lose his job.

-Because this mortgage clerk sent our client his opinion in the last minute and this wasn't brought to our attention until minutes before the auction, there wasn't enough time for us to clarify with the lender, and change the client's expectations.
-This very last minute disruption, resulted in our clients limiting their offer and they lost their dream home, when they could have won it.
+Because this mortgage clerk sent our client his opinion in the last minute and this wasn't brought to our attention until minutes before the auction, there wasn't enough time for us to clarify with the lender, and correct the client's expectations.
+This very last minute disruption, resulted in our clients wrongly limiting their offer and they lost their dream home, when they could have won it.

 Emotional Distress and Financial Loss from this Mortgage Broker's unqualified advice

 As a result of this unqualified advice, our client missed out on their dream home, and that resulted in our client suffering emotional damage and distress.
 This is on top of the loss time, and monetary losses from the wasted building and pest inspections and legal contract review, plus the 2 extra months of rents which the clients would now have to pay.
 It caused them about $10,000 worth of monetary loss.
-This same mortgage clerk subsequently provided another misleading information to our client on a second property.
-But we managed to discover this second instance early, independently fact-checked the mortgage clerk's claim, challenged the mortgage clerk's view and corrected our client's misunderstanding.

 Any other uneducated buyers or buyers without any professional support, would have once again believed the misinformation from this mortgage clerk.
 If we had not picked this up, our clients would once again be misled by this novice clerk and missed the property they wanted.
 It would have caused our clients much more financial damage this time, as it came much later in the buying process.